shlomo90/shlomo90.github.io/posts/ssl/openssl_ssl_concept.md

 ## SSL Protocol

-* It is sockets-oriented
+It is sockets-oriented.
+All or none of the data that is sent to or received from a socket are cryptographically protected in exactly the same way.

-    * all or none of the data that is sent to or received from a socket are cryptographically protected in exactly the same way.
+### **SSL Record**

-    * It fragments the data into manageable pieces (called fragments), and processes each fragment individually.
+It fragments the data into manageable pieces (called fragments), and processes each fragment individually.
-    * each fragment is optionally compressed, authenticated with a MAC, encrypted, prepended with a header, and transmitted to the recipient
+Each fragment is optionally compressed, authenticated with a MAC, encrypted, prepended with a header, and transmitted to the recipient.
-    * Each fragment that is treated and prepared this way is called **an SSL record**.
+Each fragment that is treated and prepared this way is called an **SSL record**.
-    * On the recipient's side, the SSL records must be decrypted, verified (with regard to their MACs), decompressed, and reassembled, before the data can be delivered to the respective higher-layer.
+On the recipient's side, the SSL records must be decrypted, verified (with regard to their MACs), decompressed, and reassembled, before the data can be delivered to the respective higher-layer.

 * **SSL record** consists of four field
     1. type field
     2. version field
     3. length field
     4. fragment field

 ![Alt text](/posts/ssl/pics/ssl_protocol.png)